thomasco/dyn-python/README.md

-# Dyn Python SDK - Developer Preview
+# Dyn Python SDK

-NOTE: This is a developer preview - we welcome your feedback!
+NOTE: This SDK is brand new - we welcome your feedback!
 Please reach out via pull request or GitHub issue.

+Install this package via:

+    pip install dyn-python

 Making DNS Updates as easy as: